ansible-community/meetup/meetup_toolkit.md

 ## Venue Scout

 Any in-person event can not happen without a venue.
-After confirming the speaker(s), a venue is the next most important thing to secure.
-There are some templates in the email template section which might be helpful in the journey of venue scout.
+There are some templates in the resources  section which might be helpful in the journey of venue scout.

 ## Sponsor Scout